Bloom Where You Are Led

-Ultimately though, pollen – under the right conditions - eventually becomes a new plant which produces more flowers which produces more pollen ….
+Ultimately though, pollen – under the right conditions – eventually becomes a new plant which produces more flowers which produce more pollen ….
 Er, you get the point (you can read more about that here).

 So why bloom where you are led?
 Why not bloom where you are planted?

-In order for a plant to grow, the right conditions need to be present: enough air, sunlight, water and nutrients in the soil.
+In order for a plant to grow, the right conditions need to be present: enough air, sunlight, water, and nutrients in the soil.
 If even one of these is a little bit off, the plant will not survive.

 Is that the kind of Christian we should be?

-Ones who need the right conditions to shine?
+Those who need the right conditions to shine?
 What if the conditions are less than ideal?
 What happens then?